FaDrYL/From0ToPython/src/Fundamental/en_US/Functions_Lambda.md

 ## Functions
-A function is a organized block of code which will not run until you call it.
+A function is an organized block of code which will not run until you call it.

 It can reduce the repetition of code use.
 You can define it and call (use) it in multiple times.